For practical use

 Why are supplements for practical use so popular?

 Sometimes it is impractical to reach nutrition goals with “normal” food.
 It’s much easier to add some water to powder than cooking a meal.
 Besides being the easy solution it solves a lot of practical issues athletes might have.
 Between two training blocks, it can be easier to digest an energy bar than a bowl of pasta.
 For bigger athletes that burn a lot of energy in one day, it can be difficult to reach their nutrient targets by eating only whole foods.
 Supplements can help them reach these goals.
-For other athletes that need to watch their nutrient intake carefully not to gain excessive weight, a protein shake might be a good solution to reach their protein goals without ingesting too much fat or sugar that often come together with proteins in “normal” food.
+For other athletes that need to watch their nutrient intake carefully not to gain excessive weight, a protein shake might be a good solution to reach their protein goals without ingesting other unneeded nutrients.

 While all this is very practical, athletes should keep in mind that supplements are not there to replace “normal” food.
 They’re only meant to give extra support.
 A normal healthy daily diet is still the top priority.

 Examples of such supplements and how to use them

 Sports drinks typically contain 5-8% carbohydrates, 23-80mg/dl Na and 11.7-19.5mg/dl K. Sports drinks are mainly used during exercise to replace fluid and carbohydrates.
 After training, they can be an option for rehydration and refueling.